-These beautiful lemurs occur throughout Madagascar where the most easily accessible places to see sifakas include Ampijoroa (Coquerel’s Sifaka (Propithecus coquereli)), Andasibe-Mantadia NP (Diademed Sifaka (Propithecus diadema)), Ranomafana NP (Milne-Edward’s Sifaka (Propithecus edwardsi)), Marojejy NP (Silky Sifaka (Propithecus candidus)) and Berenty, Kirindy FR and Zombitse NP (Verreaux’s Sifaka (Propithecus verreauxi)).
+These beautiful lemurs occur throughout Madagascar where the most easily accessible places to see sifakas include Ampijoroa (Coquerel’s Sifaka (Propithecus coquereli)), Andasibe-Mantadia National Park (Diademed Sifaka (Propithecus diadema)), Ranomafana National Park (Milne-Edward’s Sifaka (Propithecus edwardsi)), Marojejy National Park (Silky Sifaka (Propithecus candidus)) and Berenty, Kirindy Forest Reserve and Zombitse National Park (Verreaux’s Sifaka (Propithecus verreauxi)).

 Verreaux's Sifaka in full flow, 'hopping' sideways, across the ground, by Coke & Som Smith.